ClangFormat as alternative formatter

 CLion automatically enables ClangFormat and applies the settings when there is a .clang-format file under your project root.
 You can also enable/disable ClangFormat using one of the following options:

-While in a .h, .c, or .cpp file, click Enable ClangFormat with clangd server from the code formatting switcher in the status bar:
+While in a .h, .c, or .cpp file, click Enable ClangFormat from the code formatting switcher in the status bar:

-Alternatively, select the Enable ClangFormat with clangd server checkbox in :
+Alternatively, select the Enable ClangFormat checkbox in :

 If there is no .clang-format file under the project root, CLion will suggest creating it based on the current IDE code style settings.
 If you refuse, then ClangFormat will be enabled with the default LLVM style.